Configure Visual Builder for the Wholesale CBDC Sample Application

 - Instance URL: Replace the default URL with the Oracle Blockchain Platform instance URL by modifying the base URL portion of the default URL (

-- Update the following in the Server Details:
+- For all other backends, update the following in the Server Details window:

 - Instance URL: Replace the default URL with the Oracle Blockchain Platform instance URL by modifying the base URL portion of the default URL (